razenxc/SortEx/README.md

-# EXIFphotoSorter
+# SortFilesWithEXIFdata
-## Sort your photos (or another files with EXIF data) by date on directories
+## Sort your media with the EXIF data by date on directories

 ```
 photo1.jpg              2024_05_14